 – To support improvements in pedagogical approaches to global, cosmopolitan and social issues;

 – To promote awareness of the importance of cultural and linguistic diversity in Europe;

 – To promote equality and contribute to combating all forms of discrimination based on sex, racial or ethnic origin, religion or belief, disability, age or sexual orientation;

 – To contribute to more equal, welcoming and nurturing learning environments.

 To reach these objectives we combined the findings and results of several successful projects and initiatives implemented in school education in several countries.
 We built a multilingual platform for educators, where they can find information and materials to face the current educational challenges and contribute to the above goals.
 The platform informs educators on ways in which they can handle the growing diversity in their classrooms, the rise of uncertainty in society, the increased globalization as well as the fact that dogmatic educational strategies are no longer suited for students who are daily faced with a myriad of opinions and perceived truths on the internet and have to navigate among them to create their own understanding of the world.

 How can I stay updated and receive the newest information regarding the platform?

-In case you are interested in using the platform fully and want to know when it will be complete, you can choose to stay in touch on FB: https://www.facebook.com/eduskills.plus/
+If you are interested in using the platform and want to know when it will be complete, you can stay in touch with us on FB: https://www.facebook.com/eduskills.plus/